 Only 10% of local crop varieties are still grown today, largely as a result of the move towards the mass marketing of the diet all around the world.

-Do you know any interesting facts about the Mediterranean diet that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about the Mediterranean diet?
+Share them in the comments below!